|

 to the COM ports in this pool without providing a login or password. |

-Require Pool Password - Limits access to COM ports in this pool to only clients that can provide the pool password for this pool.
-When you select this security option the "Change Pool Password" button appears.
+Require Pool Password - This credential option limits access to COM ports in this pool to only clients that can provide the pool password.
+When you select this option the "Change Pool Password" button appears.

 When a pool password is defined in NetModem Server, the same password must be defined in each NetModem client that needs to access this pool of COM ports or modems.
 The Password prompt requires you enter a password twice, to confirm that you typed it correctly.
 After clicking OK to accept the new password, please be sure to also click "Save" to begin using this password for the pool. |

-Once you have enabled Security options on the server, you will also
+Once Authentication has been enabled on the server, it will also have

 Right click the NetModem Client Tray icon